Selling a Home at Auction: Pros, Cons, and How to Get Started

 Although it’s not a requirement, the experts agree that it’s in your best interests to have an experienced real estate agent representing you when selling a home at auction.
 As Pasternak points out, real estate agents have connections with multiple sellers from the auction itself, so they can help take deals over the finish line and negotiate a good closing cost outside of the bidding process.

-According to the National Association of Realtors, there are several key benefits to partnering with a real estate agent in this situation.
+According to the NAR, there are several key benefits to partnering with a real estate agent in this situation.
 Before, during, and after the auction, the agent will assist with these key functions:

-• Helping you to choose the right auction house and auctioneer to sell your property.
+• Helping you choose the right auction house and auctioneer to sell your property.

 • Performing market analysis and providing the auctioneer with a fact sheet for your property.